Aims of the meeting

-Registration is now OPEN.
+Registration is still OPEN.
 Please read the following information carefully before you commit your registration.
 The link to confirm your registration can be found at the end of the page.
 During registration, there will be options for accompanying persons, as well as your menu choice and any dietary requirements for the conference dinner.
 The registration fees and deadlines are listed below:

 The registration fee includes tea/coffee breaks and all lunches, as well as all social events (Sunday evening Ice Breaker, Monday evening Mixer, Wednesday afternoon excursion and Thursday evening Conference Dinner).

-- Early registration (up to 12th May) - £320
+- Early registration (up to 12th May) - £320 NOW CLOSED

-- Late registration (13th May to 16th June) - £360
+- Registration (13th May to 16th June) - £360

 If you require a visa to enter the UK, after you have registered we will send you a general invitation letter confirming that you will be attending the conference.